noxonsu/dash.onout.org/docs/howtobackend.md

 <script scr='app.js'></script> <!-- app.js contains react.js app which can use "logoUrl" variable to display logo in proper place.
 ```

-We use WordPress but this way is not secure.
+We use WordPress, but this way is not secure.

 ## How we store settings now
-We don't trust backend by default and now we use blockchain as our database in this way.
+We don't trust backend by default, and now we use blockchain as our database in this way.
 We have deployed a Storage contract.
 https://bscscan.com/address/0x4B2B549d0Be6013f30221f23d0165587cAc3f888#code=

-this is simple key-value storage.
+This is simple key-value storage.

 Plain JS example.
 Dashboard:
 ```js